radoondas/elasticbeat/README.md

 # ElasticBeat
 Use your elasticsearch to store your cluster's statistics easy with only elastic components!! :)
-Current version of ElasticBeat is tested only with latest version of Elasticsearch - 2.1.X.
+Current version of ElasticBeat works with Elasticsearch as stated in table below.

 Current status: **development release**.
 Further development and fine-tuning is in progress.